9 Best Compound Exercises (Full Body)

 • Repeat all 9 Compound Exercises x2 Sets

-• 4-Minute AMRAP Finisher (repeating 4 dumbbell exercises from the workout as many rounds as possible (AMRAP) in 4-minutes)
+• 4-Minute AMRAP Finisher (repeating 4 dumbbell exercises from the workout as many rounds as possible – AMRAP – in 4 minutes)

 Workout Outline

-1. Deadlift, Clean and Two Lateral Squats
+1. Deadlift, Clean and Lateral Squat

-2. Two Balance Bicep Curls and Two Shoulder Presses
+2. Balance Bicep Curl and Shoulder Press

 3. Lateral Squat and Clean

-5. Two Staggered Deadlifts and Two Reverse Lunges
+5. Staggered Deadlift and Reverse Lunge

-6. Two Plank Rows to Side Plank
+6. Plank Row and Open to Side Plank

-7. Two Push Ups and Burpee Get Up
+7. Push Up and Burpee Get Up

 8. Single Leg Glute Bridge and Tricep Skull Crushers

-9. Alternating Snatches
+9. Dumbbell Snatches

 4-Minute AMRAP Finisher